Global Standards for Self-Directed Support

 The SDS Network has been established to publish this statement and to revise and improve it over time.
 You can find out more about the SDS Network here.

 We all have the right to live a life of freedom and full community inclusion.
 These fundamental rights were articulated in the Universal Declaration of Human Rights in 1948.
-The 2006 Convention on the Rights of Persons with Disabilities underscored that human rights apply to all people regardless of the challenges they face.
-To ensure human rights for all, we must organize systems that maximize autonomy, choice, and control.
-The following are essential elements of a robust self-directed support system:
+The 2006 Convention on the Rights of Persons with Disabilities underscored that human rights apply to all people regardless of disability or chronic illness.
+To ensure human rights for all, we must organize systems that maximize autonomy of the person to make choices and exercise control over their supports.

-1. Dedicated resources, individualized and controlled by the person, used flexibly and creatively to support the person’s best life.
+1. A dedicated budget, individualized and controlled by the person with any support they choose, used flexibly and creatively to promote the person’s best life

 2. Access to legally recognized supported decision-making that minimizes substitute decision-making and the loss of legal agency

-3. Outreach and education, beginning in early childhood.
+3. Outreach and education on self-directed supports, beginning in early childhood

-4. Clear and simple information, widely available in the mainstream, tailored for cultural responsiveness and relevance, and fully accessible.
+4. Clear and simple information on self-directed supports, widely available in the mainstream, tailored for cultural responsiveness and relevance, and fully accessible

-6. Person-centered planning - a process of identifying what is important to a person with strategies to support what’s important - that supports a commitment to peoples’ capacity and value.
+6. Person-centered planning – a process of identifying what is important to a person with strategies to support what’s important – that demonstrates a commitment to peoples’ capacity and value

-9. Transparent, fair resource allocation based on a person’s priorities and needs.
+11. Transparent, sufficient, fair resource allocation based on a person’s priorities and needs

-10. Portability of self-directed funding and eligibility across jurisdictions within a country.
+12. Portability of self-directed funding and eligibility across jurisdictions within a country

-11. Comprehensive and genuinely independent systems of advocacy to protect human rights, privacy of personal information, freedom to make big and small life decisions, and the prevention and safeguarding from harm.
+13. Comprehensive and genuinely independent advocacy to protect human rights, privacy of personal information, freedom to make big and small life decisions, and safeguarding from harm

-12. Practices that ensure all people have the option to control as much or as little of their supports as they choose, based on the presumption of personal capacity.
+14. Practices that ensure all people have the option to control as much or as little of their supports as they choose, based on the presumption of personal capacity

-13. Quality practices and outcomes measurement that support continuous learning and improvement and hold systems accountable to the principles of self-directed support.
+15. Quality practices and outcomes measurement that support continuous learning and improvement and hold systems accountable to the principles of self-directed support

-14. An orientation toward equity in access and respect for people’s cultural identities, with particular attention to groups that are historically marginalized and underserved.
+16. An orientation toward equity in access, respect for people’s cultural identities, and positive outcomes with particular attention to groups that are historically marginalized and underserved

-15. People with lived experience of disability or ill health have principal roles in the oversight, governance, and administration of support systems
+17. Disabled people and those with chronic illnesses are fundamentally trusted and have principal roles in the oversight, governance, and administration of support systems

 Documents